Our Instructors

 AALIYAH RICHARDSON

 AALIYAH RICHARDSON is thrilled to be teaching hip-hop at Cecil Dancenter and is excited to inspire the next generation of dancers!
 She is a member of the Creative Reaction Hip-Hop Company in Philadelphia directed by Akia Deyvon.
 She has received training at Cab Calloway School of the Arts, Cecil Dancenter, and Christina Cultural Arts Center.
-She has received additional dance experience with the Brooklynettes Prep Series, Mariah Jasmine Industry Performance Intensive, Les Twins Hip-Hop Workshop, the Riley Prodigy Intensive and has trained under Vanity Markee.
-Aaliyah performed DevNey Kess’s choreography at the “Next in Line Showcase” and has performed in numerous recitals, concerts, productions, and plays.
-She was accepted into the American Musical and Dramatic Academy in NY and earned 2nd place with her own choreography at the “Edison’s Got Talent” competition.
+She has received additional dance experience with the Brooklynettes Prep Series, Mariah Jasmine Industry Performance Intensive, Les Twins Hip-Hop Workshop, and has training under Juwaan Walker, Rylee Prodigy, Kendall Gilbert, Jus'T Chase, and Vanity Markee.
+Aaliyah recently performed with Creative Reaction at "Prelude" New York, "World of Dance" New Jersey, "World of Dance" Los Angeles (Finals), is also seen in DevNey Kess’s choreography at the “Next in Line Showcase”, and has performed in numerous recitals, concerts, productions, and plays.
+She was accepted into the American Musical and Dramatic Academy in NY, awarded top 3 international team at World of Dance Finals with Creative Reaction, and earned 2nd place with her own choreography at the “Edison’s Got Talent” competition.
+Most recently, she appeared in a music video with choreography by Skoobie, dancing to “Don’t Wait” by Ria.

 Tap, Jazz, Ballet